Anderhale/Miyomi/README.md

 ```

 **Important:**
+- `author`: Optional; shown in the UI.
+Falls back to the GitHub repo owner if omitted.
 - `githubUrl`: If provided, the app will fetch live release data from GitHub
 - `lastUpdated`: Acts as fallback when GitHub API is unavailable
-- `contentTypes`: Must be one of: "Manga", "Anime", "Light Novel", "Multi"
+- `contentTypes`: Must be one of: "Manga", "Anime", "Light Novel"
 - `platforms`: Must be one of: "Android", "iOS", "Windows", "Mac", "Linux", "Web"

 ### Adding or Updating Extensions